gopalmallya/plogger/README.md

 <p>Download and Install the plugin from <a href="https://github.com/gopalmallya/plogger">GitHub</a> </p>
 <p>On page 0, create dynamic action on page load event and select plogger plugin in true action</p>
+<p> Installing plugin, configures plogger to capture and log events, errors and xhr on all pages, for all users, in realtime, with no redaction on any page items and cleanup logs older than 7 days </p>
-<p>update configuration parameters in plogger_config table to
+<p>To override default configuration, update configuration parameters in plogger_config table to
 <ul>
 <li> enable or disable logging events, errors and xhr </li>
 <li> enable or disable logging events </li>